 Once you have completed the consent form in the Practice and received your unique pass phrase, you can proceed with the registration process; there is a link to our patient registration guide below.

-Below are some video’s to help you navigate the new Patient Access website, if you require further help please visit the Patient Access support page.
+If you require further help please visit the Patient Access support page.